-The K-12 certification concentration requires the 36-credit core.
-Students in this concentration are required to take the equivalent of four professional art education courses: Foundations of Art Education, Methods and Materials in Art Education, Instructional Planning and Pedagogy in Arts Education, and Curriculum and Assessment in Art Education.
-Individual cases will be reviewed to determine studio and art history preparation relative to certification competencies.
+The K-12 Art Education Certification only concentration consists of 30 graduate credits.
+Students in this concentration are required to take three art education courses fulfilling the professional competencies: Elementary Methods and Materials in Art Education, Pedagogy and Planning in Secondary Level Art Education, and Curriculum Development and Assessment in the Arts.
+Individual cases will be reviewed to determine studio and art history preparation relevant to certification competencies.
 Additional coursework may be required.